testomatio/check-cucumber/README.md

 ### Check IDs

-To check where all scenarios and features have Testomatio IDs run this command with `--check-ids` option.
+To check whether all scenarios and features have Testomatio IDs run this command with `--check-ids` option.

 ```
 TESTOMATIO=API_KEY npx check-cucumber -d example/cucumber --check-ids